Yagila Wadamba Program and IGPTN Workshop

 The program concentrates on exam preparation and other key areas of GP training.
 Participants are able to network with their peers in a friendly and welcoming environment, while also taking advantage of the opportunity to hear and learn from medical educators and Aboriginal and Torres Strait Islander GP Fellows.

-Attendees are supported to not only perform at their best in the Applied Knowledge Test (AKT) and Key Feature Problem (KFP) exams, but to thrive throughout their GP training journey.
+Attendees are supported not only to perform at their best in the Applied Knowledge Test (AKT) and Key Feature Problem (KFP) exams, but also to advance confidently throughout their GP training journey.
+The program explores a range of AKT and KFP case scenarios in an interactive and culturally safe environment.

 IGPTN Workshop